-In 1992, Tempur-Pedic recognized the potential of NASA’s ‘memory foam’ as a sleep surface.
-The American space agency designed the foam to improve the comfort and safety of its astronauts.
-Then, Tempur-Pedic used the technology to create the first commercially-available memory foam mattress.
-Tempur-Pedic, of course, has a reputation for being a high-end mattress retailer, with its products often selling for $2,000-$6,000.
+In 1992, Tempur-Pedic recognized the potential of a special foam NASA had created years earlier to improve the comfort and safety of its astronauts.
+The dense and slow-responding foam could be used as a sleep surface.
+In short order, Tempur-Pedic used the technology to create the first commercially available memory foam mattress.
+Tempur-Pedic, of course, has a reputation for being a high-end mattress retailer, with its products often selling for $2,000 to $6,000.
 And innerspring mattresses, which lack the lasting comfort and support of memory foam, are still seen by many as the affordable mattress option.

 High-quality memory foam mattresses from reputable online companies – like Douglas, Endy, and Casper – retail for $750 to $1,150 for a queen.
-They are delivered in boxes the size of a hockey bag and are comprised of several layers of memory foam optimized for comfort, cooling, and support.
+They are delivered in boxes the size of a hockey bag and comprise several layers of memory foam optimized for comfort, cooling, and support.
 In contrast, mattress stores are often stocked with dozens of products that claim to be unique.
-In fact, they’re typical innerspring or memory foam mattresses with impressive-sounding names and higher prices.
+They’re typical innerspring or memory foam mattresses with impressive-sounding names and higher prices.
 Today, Tempur-Pedic, which merged with the traditional bedding company Sealy in 2012, is a mainstay of these stores.

 The success of e-commerce has popularized online shopping in ways few could have imagined 20 years ago.
 And memory foam mattresses, because they’re compressed and delivered without losing any quality, are the ideal online purchase.
-Without the overheads of traditional stores, online mattress companies offer great memory foam mattresses at prices far cheaper than high street models.
+Without the overheads of traditional stores, online mattress companies offer excellent memory foam mattresses at prices far cheaper than High Street models.

 Salespeople often assume that customers will spend 20 percent more than their budget for the sake of a good deal.
 In an industry where sales staff pursue commissions, it’s no surprise then that ‘up-selling’ is part of the traditional mattress-buying experience.
 Online mattresses bypass the traditional toxic sales pitch.
 Today it’s easy and affordable to buy a high-quality mattress without ever talking to a commissioned salesperson.

-In fact, Sleep Country, Canada’s biggest mattress seller, with stores nationwide, has just launched its online-only Bloom mattress.
+In fact, Sleep Country, Canada’s biggest mattress seller with stores nationwide, has recently launched its online-only Bloom mattress line.
 The Bloom is a straight-up bed-in-box product.
-It has a price and delivery service that fits the online mattress industry, not the high street.
+It has a price and delivery service that fits the online mattress industry, not the High Street.

 Speaking to The Montreal Gazette, Stewart Schaefer, chief business development officer at Sleep Country, admitted the company has been compressing its mattresses for years.
 Schaefer revealed that Sleep Country decompresses many of its beds at its distribution centers before delivering them to the customer.